-On November 16, 2021, the Company announced the execution of an agreement for the previously announced transaction to sell additional properties from Project 81 to Canada Nickel.
+On December 20, 2021, the Company closed an agreement to sell additional properties from Project 81 to Canada Nickel.
 Pursuant to that agreement, from Project 81 holdings approximately 1,231 patented properties and single cell mining claims in Crawford, Lucas, Nesbitt, Aubin, Mahaffy, Kingsmill, Mabee, MacDiarmid, Dargavel and Bradburn Townships were sold to Canada Nickel.
 The transaction was designed to consolidate all of the key nickel targets from the Company's Project 81 land package such that they will be held by Canada Nickel, while allowing the Company to focus its exploration activities on gold/VMS targets in other areas of Project 81, as well as on other properties held by the Company.
+As result of this transaction, the Company received 3,500,000 Canada Nickel shares (ascribed a fair value of \$12,320,000), and recognized a gain on disposition of exploration assets of \$11,555,159, net of the associated carrying costs of the properties.